austin362667/gpu-100-days/day-8.md

 **3. Recycle Partial Trajectories**

 Importantly, the partially completed rollouts aren’t wasted.
 They are stored in a buffer and resumed in the next iteration, continuing from where they left off.
+Although, this could lead to issues of being 'too off-policy' if the system doesn't synchronize weights properly.

 This mechanism is easy to integrate into existing RLHF pipelines without too much modifications.
 It’s a great example of how thoughtful engineering trick can lead to faster training and more efficient resource use.